cometbft/cometbft/docs/rfc/tendermint-core/rfc-018-bls-agg-exploration.md

 validator did not actually produce the vote itself.

-The main mechanisms for preventing this require that each entity prove that it can can sign data with just their private key.
+The main mechanisms for preventing this require that each entity prove that it can sign data with just their private key.
 The options involve either ensuring that each entity sign a _different_ message when producing every signature _or_ producing a [proof of possession][bls-ietf-pop] (PoP) when announcing their key to the network.